drinkataco/media-servarr/charts/sonarr/README.md

         path: '/srv/media/tv/'
 ```

-By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads and film - but it is recommended enable some type of PVC and PV!
+By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads and tv - but it is recommended enable some type of PVC and PV!

 It is highly recommended that you do not use NFS for your config volume - because of the loose implementation of NFS protocol that causes issue with file locking causing detrimental effects on the SQlite database.